JordiTurner/CinemaTix/README.md

 - [X] User can search for a movie.
 - [X] All images fade in as they are loading.
 - [X] Customize the UI.
-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [X] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [ ] Customize the navigation bar.

 The following **additional** features are implemented:

-- [X] App has a logo
+- [X] App has a logo.
+- [X] Changed the color of the status bar.

 ## Notes
 I had difficulty having the searchbar filter not only the titles, but also the movie posters.